-registerMacroFile
+\\registerMacroFile

 Syntax registerMacroFile(filename)

-A file containing the macros to be registered (string).
+Parameters filename A file containing the macros to be registered (string).
 The filename must include a path, which must either be absolute or use argument variables.
 For information about argument variables, see the IDE Project Management and Building Guide for Arm.

+Return value int O

+For use with All C-SPY drivers.

 Description Registers macros from a setup macro file.
 With this function you can register multiple macro files during C-SPY startup.

 Example registerMacroFile("c:\\testdir\\macro.mac");

-See also Using C-SPY macros, page 415.
+See also Using C-SPY macros, page 419.

+resetFile